 ABOUT THIS COFFEE

-This MOCABE SHG EP Organic (strictly high grown, European preparation) was harvested between December and March.
+This MOCABE HG EP Organic (high grown, European preparation) was harvested between December and March.
 Each producer washed his or her own coffee, dried it in the sun on patios and then delivered it to the co-op.

 Cupping notes: Bright acidity, medium body, clean, baker’s chocolate, hint of lime.